Oils for "Achoo" Season: Top 10 Essential Oils to Diffuse for Allergies

 Want to open up your sinuses in an instant?
 Hang a few sprigs of eucalyptus in your shower and create an at-home steamer!

 Looking for the next best thing?
-Eucalyptus oil is a great resource.
+Eucalyptus essential oil is a great resource.

-The eucalyptus plant is often used as an expectorant, which means it works to loosen stubborn mucus and help you clear it out of your body.
-Are you dealing with a nagging cough you just can't shake?
+The eucalyptus plant is often used as an expectorant, which means it works to loosen stubborn mucous and help you clear it out of your body.
+Are you dealing with a nagging cough and phlegm you just can't shake?
 If so, diffuse a few drops of essential oil to help it along its way!

 3. Peppermint Oil

-There's no denying the powerful effects of cooling peppermint!
+There's no denying the powerful effects of cooling peppermint essential oil!

 This particular oil is excellent for anyone struggling with a sore throat or persistent cough.
 This is because it can help to smooth and soothe the muscles in your throat that are responsible for coughing.